bmen25124/SillyTavern-Magic-Translation/readme.md

 *   **Filter Code Block:** When checked, the extension extracts text between the \`\`\` code blocks.
 *   **Auto Open Settings when profile not selected:** When checked, the extension automatically opens the settings when a connection profile hasn't been defined.
+*   **Show warnings for missing profile requirements:** When checked, displays warning messages when a profile is missing required components (API/preset/model) during profile refresh.

 ## Important Notes